 How much experience do you have in the Health Service?

-- We have been working in the service for nearly 13 years, and have completed well over 100 projects in Acute and Primary Care.
+- We have been working in the service for over 24 years, and have completed over 400 Analyses and Projects in Acute, Mental Health, Community Services and Health and Social Care service provision.
 We believe we are unique in the range and depth of projects, analyses and comparative studies we have conducted covering all specialities – Theatres, Diagnostics, Outpatients, District Nursing, Health Visiting and supporting departments including Administration, Medical Records, Estates and Catering, to name a sample.

 And where will you be working?